ptalon91/MU-Net/README.md

 If you want to train the network by using loss function based on CFOG, you may need to install matlab calling program in your Python.
 (Refer Call MATLAB from Python https://ww2.mathworks.cn/help/matlab/matlab-engine-for-python.html?lang=en).

 ## Introduction

+registration_demo_single_scale.py: This is a simplified version of registration demo.
+With a fine-trained model and an image pairs (reference image and warped sensed image) as input, you could run this demo to see the registration results (the corrected sensed image).

 network.py: Our DNN architectures, implemented on three scales.

 generation.py:  Generate the trainging or testing data (image pairs) by datasets provided by the paper or your own datasets.